Understanding School Nutrition Programs

 "Healthy Meals for Healthy Students" trainings are presented in partnership with the Oregon Department of Education Child Nutrition Programs and the Oregon Dairy Council.
 We train school nutrition and frontline staff, giving them ideas and skills to improve their school meal programs with nutrient-rich recipes, featuring ingredients like low-fat and fat-free milk, cheese and yogurt, whole grains, fruits and vegetables.
 Now in its second year, the program has trained 150 participants from over 72 schools, reaching nearly every county in the state.
 See what school cooks are up to in the kitchen.

-The Oregon Department of Education, with sponsorship from Oregon Dairy Council has formally recognized outstanding school wellness programs.
+Since 2008, the Oregon Department of Education, with sponsorship from Oregon Dairy and Nutrition Council and support from the Nutrition Council of Oregon has recognized outstanding school wellness programs.
 Winning schools have effectively implemented their district's wellness policies by creatively promoting nutrition and physical activity.
-Learn more about what each school is doing by visiting the list of winners.
+Read more about the School Wellness Award and view list of winning schools.

 Kids Are Drinking WHAT?! - FREE CPE webinar